 Students will identify and demonstrate discipline-specific writing conventions.
 Members (insiders) of an academic discipline communicate to each other via shared conventions, genres, rhetoric, and language.
 Disciplinary writing skills address (but are not limited to) the following:

-· identifying a problem/issue and proposing a solution/position;
+- identifying a problem/issue and proposing a solution/position;

-· contextualizing an issue using appropriate sources;
+- contextualizing an issue using appropriate sources;

 - analyzing evidence;· engaging the disciplinary audience with an appropriate voice.

 Students will understand that writing is a process and develop an effective writing process.
 Developing an effective writing process includes (but is not limited to) the following:

 - employing the appropriate form or logical organization in the drafting stage;

-· giving effective feedback, parsing received feedback, and making choices that improve a piece of writing in the revision stage;
+- giving effective feedback, parsing received feedback, and making choices that improve a piece of writing in the revision stage;

 - choosing and executing the appropriate citation format.

-Five Best Practices for Writing Intensive Courses
+Five Best Practices for Writing-in-the-Discipline Courses

-1. Students write throughout the semester in order to produce a minimum of fifteen pages of polished writing.
+- Students write throughout the semester in order to produce a minimum of fifteen pages of polished writing.
 Those fifteen pages could be several smaller assignments or one long project that is sequenced and assigned in stages throughout the semester.
 In addition, some writing may be low-stakes and informal.

-2. Students write to master course content.
+- Students write to master course content.
 This is reflected in the percentage of the final grade attributed to writing assignments.

-3. Students are explicitly taught the genres, conventions, rhetoric, and language of the discourse community through reading and writing assignments.
+- Students are explicitly taught the genres, conventions, rhetoric, and language of the discourse community through reading and writing assignments.

-4. Students are given regular and specific formative feedback from the professor, peers, and/or writing tutors/Writing Associates.
+- Students are given regular and specific formative feedback from the professor, peers, and/or writing tutors/Writing Associates.